sakheed/capstone-ios-app/README.md

 ```
 git clone --recurse-submodules https://gitlab.eecis.udel.edu/cisc-capstone-teams/2024-2025/team-22/ios-app.git
 ```
-To update the submodule to the latest version later:
+If the repo has been cloned, but updates are made to the server code, update the submodule to the latest version by running the below command in the `ios-app/proto-repo` path:
 ```
 git submodule update --remote
 ```